Watering plants in winter

 Insulating layers to use in winter gardening

-While gardening fleece or fabric can be laid across soil to protect from frosts, a layer of mulch or chips can offer a natural insulating barrier, protecting plants from sudden frosts and cold snaps.
+While gardening fleece or fabric can be laid across soil to protect from frosts, a layer of coco chip mulch or left over/ used coir basket liner can offer a natural insulating barrier, protecting plants from sudden frosts and cold snaps.

 Layer 2–3 inches of nutrient-rich compost onto topsoil.
 Microorganisms will pull nutrients into the soil and break them into a form available to roots.
 Covering with a layer of chips will protect these natural processes from weather or pest damage.

 Chips can also be incorporated into the soil to improve structure and aeration.
 This encourages healthy root growth and adds nutrients deep into the soil.

 Frequency of winter watering for plants

 Dormant plants can be watered less frequently, but don’t decrease the volume of water used.
 Deep watering encourages better root growth than shallow watering.